Shawn408/SWE-Project/README.md

-# Milestone Project 1
+# Milestone Project 3

 ## Main Code Files
 1. App.py
+2. App.js
-2. TMDB.py
+3. TMDB.py
-3. Wiki.py
+4. Wiki.py

 ## Design Files
 1. Index.html, Login.html, Signup.html
 2. Style.css, Login.css, Signup.css
+3. App.css

 ## Technologies
 The technologies used in this project are a long list.
 First, I needed to download flask, requests, python-dotenv, flask-login, and flask-sqalchemy which were essential for the project.
 Flask was used to create the web app, and requests made the TMDB and Wikipedia API calls.
 Python-dotenv was used to find the .env file, which holds the API key from TMDB, and load it to the TMDB file so the API calls can be accessed properly.
 Flask-Login was used for the login and authentication of the user.
 Flash-SQAlchmey is used for the creation and usuage of the database produced in heroku.
 The other technologies used were HTML and CSS.
 The HTML and CSS were used to create the web app's design.
 HTML set up the variables passed from app.py to the file.
 CSS was used to style the web app as I added a 3D pop design for the movie titles when you hover over them.
 The link between appy.py and the HTML and CSS files was through Jinja2.
 Heroku was used to make a web app that can be accessed anywhere.
 There were two files needed for the upload of app.py to Heroku.
 These were requirements.txt and Procfile.
 Requirements.txt was used to install the requirements for the app.
 Procfile was used to tell Heroku what to do with the app.